How can exercise improve your quality of life

 Being fit is especially important if surgery is going to be required or some treatment that has known intense side effects.
 The more physically healthy you can be going into surgery or treatment, the better you are going to come out on the other side.
 Complications from the surgery won’t be as common and the recovery process will be faster if you have a fitter baseline going into surgery.
 There is even a chance that you will be required to have a certain level of fitness before being considered for surgery.
 If you are unfit and are going into an operation that is especially risky or has a lengthy recovery time, it could be detrimental to your quality of life to have the surgery that is meant to improve it.
 This is why it would be wise to seek the help of a personal trainer to give you the best chance at a full and speedy recovery.

 More benefits of exercise

-Exercise has been shown to lessen the impact of aging such as disease, mental decline, and loss of bone density.
-Another risk of aging is having a fall.
+Exercise has been shown to lessen the impact of ageing such as disease, mental decline, and loss of bone density.
+Another risk of ageing is having a fall.
 This commonly results in a broken hip at best.
 Regular exercise builds up muscle mass and improves balance to reduce falling incidents.

 One of the most common epidemics in many countries is obesity.
 Disease caused by obesity is a leading cause of death and is easily preventable.
 Moderate amounts of physical activity every week can dramatically reduce your chances of developing cardiovascular disease, type 2 diabetes, and various types of cancer.
 Exercise will do more than just burn calories to help you lose weight.
 It will also improve digestion by triggering the body to release hormones and start processes to better absorb food.
 Needless to say, all of these conditions will have a negative effect on your quality of life.